Once upon a time, the sewing of a coat... I sew Namaste by Coralie Bijasson

 Friday 9/15: cutting the lining pieces (30min)

-Saturday 9/16: sewing the darts, sewing the body and lining sleeve pieces (30min)
+Saturday 9/16: sewing the clips, sewing the sleeve pieces for body and lining (30min)

-Right after, I caught a cold and didn’t sew besides my already busy work (shop and teacher) for 15 days 🥲 and other ongoing projects: the pretty bag panels we had received, the tutorial is actually here and a jeans to accompany my students during the jeans module...
+Right after, I caught a cold and didn’t sew on top of my already busy work (shop and teaching) for 15 days 🥲 and other ongoing projects: the pretty bag panels we had received, the tutorial is actually here and a pair of jeans to support my students during the jeans module...
 We don’t get discouraged and keep going!

 Thursday 10/12: I started the piped pockets (40min)